niekveldhuis/compass/2_2_Data_Acquisition_ETCSL/2_2_0_Data_Acquisition_ETCSL.md

 xmltext = ampersands(xmltext)
 ```

 The function `ampersands()` uses the `sub()` function from the `re` (Regular Expressions) module.
 The arguments of this function are `sub(find_what, replace_with, text)`.
 In this case, the `find_what` is the compiled regular expression `amp`, matching all character sequences that begin with & and end with a semicolon (;).
-The `replace_with` argument is a temporary `lambda` function that uses the `ampersands` dictionary to find the utf-8 counterpart of the HTML entity.
+The `replace_with` argument is a temporary `lambda` function that uses the `ampersands` dictionary to find the Unicode counterpart of the HTML entity.
 The dictionary is queried with the `get()` function (m.group() represents the match of the regular expression `amp`).
 The `get()` function allows a fall-back argument, to be returned in case the dictionary does not have the key that was requested.
 This second argument is the actual regular expression match, so that in those cases where the dictionary does not contain the match it is replaced by itself.

 ## 2.2.4 Pre-Processing: Additional Text and Secondary Text